 I smiled when I saw it was my daughter calling from the UK.
-I stopped smiling when she told me why she was calling.
-My 15 year old grandson, Kyle, had just died in a tragically avoidable accident: Electrocuted while climbing around on freight trains.
+I stopped smiling when she told me why.
+My 15 year old grandson, Kyle, had died in a tragically avoidable accident: Electrocuted climbing around on freight trains.

 I’ll spare you the details.
 Let’s just say, it wasn’t quick.
 Cousin Liam ran for help while cousin Cameron performed CPR.
 Liam soon returned at a run with Kayleigh, Kyle’s sister.
 Together they kept CPR going and fought on until the ambulance arrived and the paramedics took over.
 Never give in.
 Never surrender.
 They didn’t.

 They did everything right.
 Couldn’t have done more.
 But sadly, some fights just cannot be won.

 Four Years On